Mental Health Professionals

 Elizabeth Torres PsyD, ABPP

 I am a board-certified Clinical Psychologist (ABPP) licensed to practice in California and Massachusetts.
-Based in San Diego, I specialize in working with individuals at any stage of Parkinson’s Disease helping clients and their loved ones enhance their quality of life.
+Based in San Diego, I specialize in working with individuals at any stage of Parkinson’s Disease, helping clients and their loved ones enhance their quality of life.
+I work with individuals living with Parkinson’s as well as their care partners, and I also offer couples therapy to support the many adjustments that arise in relationships.

 Contact Dr. Torres: